dvirharazi/DataScienceMovies/README.md

-# Data_Science_Movies
+# Data Science - Movie project

+## Main Purpose
+Movies data analyzation through the years, trying to find connection between The connection between the success of the movie by rating and the stars of the movie

 * Research Question
 * Write understading and clear research question
 * Research assumption
-## Learning
+## Acquisition
+* Crawling from wikipedia
+* Crawling from idbm

+### using
 * BS4 - beautiful soup
 * Selenium
-## Crawling

- Crawling from wikipedia
- Crawling from idbm

-## Data handling
+## Data Cleaning

 * Handling Empty spaces
+* Handling Wrong data (years)
 * Handling Duplicates

-* Handling Outliers
-## EDA
+## Visualisation

- Find the best graph to visualize our data
- Visualize our data using graphs
+* Explaining the data through graphs

-Machine Learning Model
+## Machine Learning

- Analyse our data and params
- Find the best way to build our model
- Get the result
+* Predict the rating of a movie by stars

 # Project requirements:
  Presentation
  Video